MapleWheels/ModdingToolkit/README.md

     void Dispose()
     {
         //Called before your mod is unloaded.
 YOU MUST cleanup all references and instances stored by code from the main game!
+        //Any references that persist will halt unloading of your assembly!
     }
 }
 ```